NANDHINI-1808/CodeAlpha_Student-Grade-Tracker-project/README.md

 technologies:

+1)Java:programming language

-1)NLP (Natural Language Processing): for understanding and evaluating responses.
+2)NLP (Natural Language Processing): for understanding and evaluating responses.

-2)Machine Learning: for improving question generation and assessment.
+3)Machine Learning: for improving question generation and assessment.

-3)Speech Recognition: for voice-based interactions.
+4)Speech Recognition: for voice-based interactions.

-4)Text Analysis: for keyword matching and scoring.
+5)Text Analysis: for keyword matching and scoring.

-5)Web/App Interface: for user interaction.
+6)Web/App Interface: for user interaction.

 Submitted by